nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 - the `patientNHSNumber` is invalid, for example it fails format or check digit tests
 - the `patientNHSNumber` has not been traced or cross-checked on PDS in the providing system
 - a patient could not be found matching the `patientNHSNumber` provided
-- an invalid `medicationDatePeriod` range is requested (that is, end date < start date)
+- the `medicationDatePeriod.end` part parameter is populated
-- `medicationDatePeriod.start` or `medicationDatePeriod.end` contain a partial date, or have a value containing a time or offset component
+- the `medicationDatePeriod.start` part parameter contains a partial date, or has a value containing a time or offset component
 - the `includeAllergies` parameter is passed without the corresponding `includeResolvedAllergies` part parameter
 - the `includeMedication` parameter is passed without the corresponding `includePrescriptionIssue` part parameter
 - the `Parameters` resource passed does not conform to that specified in the [GPConnect-GetStructuredRecord-Operation-1](https://fhir.nhs.uk/STU3/OperationDefinition/GPConnect-GetStructuredRecord-Operation-1) `OperationDefinition`